ParsIOT/ParsinServer/Readme.rst

         :alt: fingerprint ambiguity map

 7. Graph & Map: This tool provides:
-    * Set map constraints and borders(It can be used in Partic Filter models)
+    * Set map constraints and borders(It can be used in Particle Filter models)
     * Set valid connections between nodes

     .. image:: docs/images/d7.png